AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Terms.md

 ## License

 You need a license to use the short video SDK.
-For more information about how to apply for a license, see [Introduction](/intl.en-US/Short video SDK/Introduction.md).
+For more information about how to apply for a license, see [Obtain and use a license for the short video SDK](/intl.en-US/Short video SDK/Obtain and use a license for the short video SDK.md).

 **Note:** After you apply for a license, make sure that the bundle ID that you submit is the same as that configured in Xcode.